 For a long time, Android users have been disappointed with the downgraded functionality of their devices, especially in terms of lacking security features.
 Meanwhile, Apple users have enjoyed teasing Android users with their iMessage function, but Google has never given up and has tried to change its old ways.
 After long testing and consideration, Google announced yesterday that they would enable RCS by default for the Messages app.

 Rich Communication Service (RCS) is a game-changing messaging standard that gained exposure in 2008.
 Unlike the usual messaging standards, there are plenty of rich features to adopt.
-For instance, on iOS, we have the iMessage functionality that helps us showcase an experience like WhatsApp based on the internet.
-Apple teased Google for the same thing a few years back, but now the time has arrived when iMessage will be thought to upgrade.
+For instance, on iOS, we have iMessage functionality that helps us showcase an experience like WhatsApp based on the internet.
+Apple teased Google for the same thing a few years ago, but now the time has arrived when iMessage will be thought of as an upgrade.

-On Tuesday, Google announced that the RCS feature will be enabled by default in the latest version of Google Messages.
+On Tuesday, Google announced that the RCS feature would be enabled by default in the latest version of Google Messages.
 However, if you want to avoid using such a feature, you can turn it off, but you rarely do that.
-After using the RCS standard, you have many features such as typing status, read receipt, end-to-end encryption even on group chats, RCS badges, and video call support.
-Video calls based on RCS will be available on Google Messages, which is not even in iMessage.
+After using the RCS standard, you have many features, such as typing status, reading receipts, end-to-end encryption even in group chats, RCS badges, and video call support.
+Video calls based on RCS will be available in Google Messages, which is not even in iMessage.

 Q1.
 How do I use RCS?